backdrop-contrib/flickr/README.txt

 - Title
 - Date, location and photographer
 - Description
+- License info
-All selected by default.
+All selected by default except for 'License info'.
 This info is concatenated with '-' separators and added as the link 'title' attribute.
 HTML is stripped, double quotes are removed (it goes into the title="[description]" attribute) and special characters are decoded (&copy; turns into ©).
 If the title and description are identical, only the title is used.

 As a side note: The description is always included as the image 'title' attribute (shows on hover).
 If the description is not available the title will